mistymyto/apush/D.civil_war.md

 ### The Gettysburg Address

 - Dedication of the Gettysburg National Cemetery, Nov.
 19, 1863
+- Reference to the Declaration of Independence
-- "Dedicated to the proposition that all men are created equal."
+    - "Dedicated to the proposition that all men are created equal"
-- "of the people, by the people, for the people"
+    - "Of the people, by the people, for the people"

 ## Ending the Civil War